 The HA interface is an interface reserved for communication between the nodes of SPS clusters.
 The HA interface uses the Ethernet connector labeled as 4 (or HA).
-For details on High Availability, see High Availability support in One Identity Safeguard for Privileged Sessions (SPS).
+For details on high availability, see High Availability support in One Identity Safeguard for Privileged Sessions (SPS).

 In case of T10 hardware, the SFP+ interfaces are available for both proxy traffic and for local services.
 This means that these interfaces can be used for the same purposes as the other 3 physical interfaces.

-The Intelligent Platform Management Interface (IPMI) allows system administrators to monitor system health and to manage SPS events remotely.
+The Intelligent Platform Management Interface (IPMI) interface allows system administrators to monitor system health and to manage SPS events remotely.
 IPMI operates independently of the operating system of SPS.